daywiss/provable/README.md

 ```

-##createSeed()
+##Provable.createSeed()
-Returns a random UUIDV4 string created by random-js.
+A static function which returns a random UUIDV4 string created by random-js.
 Use this to seed your call to Provable.generate.
 ```js
   var Provable = require('Provable')
   //results of this will be random every time